OKRs vs. KPIs: What we'll explore

 When comparing OKRs vs. KPIs, it may be easy to disregard their compatibility given their differences in purpose, scope, duration, buildability, and flexibility.
 However, these differences are what make them so compatible.

-By combining OKRs and KPIs, you can better address operational issues, attain ambitious goals, and drive decision-making.
-Using the best practices highlighted above, effectively manage your OKRs and KPIs to drive alignment, focus, and strategic success.
+By combining OKRs and KPIs, you can better address operational issues, attain ambitious goals, measure success, and drive decision-making.
+Using the best practices highlighted above, your leadership team can effectively manage your OKRs and KPIs to drive alignment, focus, and strategic success.